CarlosMoises20/IDS-software/README.md

 ```

 ### If pip is not automatically installed after installing Python
-Download this file here: https://bootstrap.pypa.io/get-pip.py (using curl on Windows or wget on Linux).
+Download this file here: https://bootstrap.pypa.io/get-pip.py

 Then run the following command
 ```python
 python ./get-pip.py
 ```

-Finally, ensure that the PATH environment variables contains the folder where the "pip" file is located.
+Finally, ensure that the PATH environment variable contains the folder where the "pip" file is located.

 ### Install the necessary Python packages (and all their dependencies) (in root directory)
 ```